vikram7/rails-api-and-highcharts-tutorial/README.md

 ![alt](http://i.imgur.com/qYzNgTB.png)

 It's a start!
 But that's a whole lot of work just to generate a single scatter plot.
+Plus it doesn't even look that nice.
 What if I need to make many scatter plots or want to style and color them differently?
 There has to be an easier way!

 ##Enter data visualization